mainkoon81/ooo-Minkun-Model-Collection-I/README.md

 <img src="https://user-images.githubusercontent.com/31917400/53702415-90b0bc80-3dfe-11e9-8f75-908c7e6bb11b.jpg" />

 What's Deviance Statistics used for?
+ - we can get **P-value for the log likelihood R-Squares**
+   - From the statistics:`Null Deviance - Residual Deviance`
+   - by comparing to **Chi-Sqr** (df = No.of parameters in Proposed model - No.of parameter in Null model)
  - **Residual Deviance**
    - **Is our `Proposed model` is significantly different from `Saturated model`?**
    - Statistics:`2*[LL(Saturated model) - LL(Proposed model)]` and this gives us **P-value**.